 Need to know

-• Health insurance premiums are going up from 1 April, so if you've got private health cover, it's a good time to make sure you're getting the best value
+- Health insurance premiums went up on 1 April, so if you've got private health cover, it's a good time to make sure you're getting the best value

 Health insurance comes with a lot of questions, so here's our guide to help you find the answers and make the right choice for you.
-Insurance premiums will increase from 1 April for some private health funds, so use our tool to compare health insurance policies to help make sense of your options and confirm you're getting the best deal.
+Use our tool to compare health insurance policies to help make sense of your options and confirm you're getting the best deal.

 Do you need health insurance at all?